Koreans put garlic in everything from soups and stews to side dishes and marinades.

 Koreans also love garlic for its health benefits.

-It’s known to boost the immune system, improve heart health, and have anti-inflammatory properties.
+According to the article from Journal of Immunology Research, garlic is known to boost the immune system, improve heart health, and have anti-inflammatory properties.

 Koreans consume a significant amount of fermented foods, and garlic is often a key ingredient in the fermentation process.